-Children's access arrangements to the curriculum will be assessed and monitored by the SENDCo who works closely with the Head and School Business Manager.
-As a team they decide how the SEND budget will be used - ordering and distributing additional equipment and resources children need.
+Children's access arrangements to the curriculum will be assessed and monitored by the SENDCo who works closely with the Headteacher.
+Together, they decide how the SEND budget will be used - ordering and distributing additional equipment and resources children need.
 Where larger pieces of equipment are needed to support children's health and care, community partners such as Physiotherapists, Occupational Therapists and nursing teams will be consulted for arrangements to be made.
 We are also able to borrow equipment to ensure that our learners have full access to our rich curriculum.

-11. Evaluating the effectiveness of SEND provision
+11. Evaluating the effectiveness of SEN provision